 Search

 SPICT™ is a clinical tool used by health and care staff in the UK and around the world.
-SPICT™ helps identify people with general indicators of poor or declining health and clinical signs of health conditions that will get worse.
-SPICT™ help us look for changes in health, increasing burden of illness, and more care and support needs.
+SPICT™ helps identify people with general indicators of poor or declining health and clinical signs of serious illnesses or health conditions.
+SPICT™ helps us look for changes in health and wellbeing, increasing burden of illness, and more care and support needs.

 Many people are still identified too late.
 This happens more often if they have worsening organ function, multiple health conditions (multimorbidity) or increasing frailty in older age.
 People with a single or main serious illness may get care that is too disease-focused.